mtaylor/undercloud-live/README.md

         setup-network

 1. Create the baremetal nodes.
 Specify the path to your undercloud-live checkout as needed.
+Save the output of this command, you will need it later.

         undercloud-live/bin/nodes.sh